 Now, for your site to be able to rank even better, your content needs to be more social, and the more your content is shared, the better it is for your site’s ranking.

 Today, the line that seemed to separate SEO from social is slowly blurring.

 To understand how to create socially share-worthy content that can rank you higher in search, we must first understand that there are two sides to creating content.

 One is creating content from our intended audience’s point of view and the other is from an SEO standpoint.

 Creating content from your audience’s point of view

 Generally, there are two steps to content production; one is actually writing or coming up with the content, and the other has to do with promoting it.

 These days, the more social your content is, the better its chances for success.

-That’s why some of the most successful content is published as a blog post, repurposed for video sites, and shared on your social media profiles.
+That’s why some of the most successful content is published as blog posts, repurposed for video sites, and shared on your social media profiles.